iodepo/oih-ui/frontend/README.md

 So, if I want to change the translation of "Search" to Spanish, I would go to the file es.json, find the key "Search", and then change its value.

+***WARNING*** changes will not be reflected in other/new installations if they are not committed in this repository and if the linke between oih-ui-docker is not update!

 ### Modifying the Homepage Carousel

 To modify the carousel on the homepage, follow these simple steps:

-1. Open the `configuration.js` file.
+1. Open the `[INSTALLDIR]/frontend/frontend/src/portability/configuration.js` file.

 2. Look for the beginning of the section "-- START PARTNERS REGION --".